wmo-im/csv2bufr/docs/source/bufr4_descriptors.rst

 Replication / repetition
 ------------------------

-Within the BUFR format elements can be repeated using the replication descriptors (F=1 in FXXYYY).
+Within the BUFR format, elements can be repeated using the replication descriptors (F=1 in FXXYYY).
 For example, we may want to repeat temperature and humidity measurements as part of an atmospheric profile or, alternatively, the daily minimum and maximum temperatures within a month.
 In some cases we may know the number of repetitions before encoding and all data of the same type